Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Certification

-3.2.1 Registering students for a QCIA pathway
+3.2.1 Registering students for a QCIA

-Schools register eligible students in the Student Management application at the start of senior secondary schooling.
+Schools register eligible students in the Student Management app at the start of senior secondary schooling.
 Schools must also identify students working towards a QCIA by selecting the intended learning outcome (ILO) as ‘QCIA’.

 Starting a QCIA in Year 12